Salimeh/dlstats/doc/template/IMF.rst

 :Series notes: No
 :missing values: No
 :date format:
-:mixed frequencies in the same dataset: NO for WEO yes for IFS
+:mixed frequencies in the same dataset: NO for WEO, yes for IFS

 Updates
 =======

 :calendar of future updates: No
-:summary of previous upudates: WEO :http://www.imf.org/external/ns/cs.aspx?id=28, IFS No
+:summary of previous upudates: WEO :http://www.imf.org/external/ns/cs.aspx?id=28, IFS: No
-:regular updates: WEO 2 times in the year, usually October and April the day is not fixed.
+:regular updates: WEO: 2 times in the year, usually October and April the day is not fixed.
 :RSS flow:
-:best way to monitor updates: WEO checking the mentioned URL, IFS checking the date of the Zipped file Special problems
+:best way to monitor updates: WEO: checking the mentioned URL, IFS: checking the date of the Zipped file Special problems
 ================
-For IFS we have Time period column.
+Creating an account for bulk downloading of IFS is necessary.
+Also for IFS we have Time period column.
 The date is organized in the different way.
 We have to read all data once and organized it according to the date and after insert the series in Mongo.
 By now, we assumed same starting and ending date for all series but apparently it is not the case.
 In addition, the zip file is around 3 Gigabite, therefore the time issue might be important in reading IFS.

 Other remarks
 =============